-About 17 percent of Americans aged 40 years or older develop cataracts in one or both eyes.
-By the time they hit 80 years old, that number jumps to about 50 percent.
-Over half of all seniors in western countries have had some type of experience with cataracts.
+About one in six Americans 40 years or older have already started developing cataracts in one or both eyes.
+By the time they hit 75 years old, that number jumps to about 50 percent.
+Over half of all seniors in Western countries have had some type of experience with cataracts.
 Whether they currently have cataracts or had cataract surgery in the past, it’s really hard to find someone older who has not experienced this condition.
+So, are there specific vitamins for cataracts?

 So, whether you’ve had a cataract before or not, here are some vitamins to help you prevent cataracts.
 Consider taking these, especially if you have had one in the past!

 What Are Cataracts?

 Before we look at what vitamins are good for cataracts, it is important to understand just what a cataract is.
 Cataracts refer to the clouding over of the eye – the lens, to be more specific – so much so that it impairs vision.
 The majority of cataracts are related to old age, and this is the main cause of the condition.

 Cataracts can occur simultaneously in both eyes, but they can also just occur in one eye at a time.
-You cannot spread a cataract to someone else, and likewise you cannot spread the condition to your other eye if only one eye is affected.
+You cannot spread a cataract to your other eye if only one eye is affected.

 There are some cataracts that are not related to age.
 These include secondary cataracts, traumatic cataracts, congenital cataracts, and radiation cataracts.
 Secondary cataracts can form after surgery and also in relation to other eye conditions like glaucoma.
 They can also be brought on by certain health conditions.